richardjalba/mern-ecommerce/README.md

 I create a utils folder with a generateToken.js file.
 I import the jsonwebtoken passage and create the generateToken function that takes in an id as the payload for the token.
 So I sign(id), followed by the secret, which I put in my .env, then follow the secret with an expiration of 30 days.

 Back in the userController, every time a user logs in (which is a POST request), the backend will send back the users information along with a generated webtoken that contains the user's \_id as the payload.

+Now I'm creating middleware to use the token to access protected routes; user profile, orderhistory, etc. I import jwt and userModel.
+The function is called protect.

+In the userController, I create a GET request function to get the user's profile (a private route).
+And I also bring this into the userRoute file, where I include the protect middleware function in the profile get request.

+In userController, I build out a function to register a new user.
+Then I import this into userRoutes and add the POST request route to the home route '/'.

+Now, back in the front-end.

+I start off my creating a userConstants file for logout and login requests, success, and failure.
+Then I create the userReducers file where I build out userLoginReducer; which I bring into store.js.

+Then I create the userActions file that I build out the login function for.

+Login takes in an email and password.
+Then it can dispatch USER_LOGIN_REQUEST along with config, which attaches a token to the header.
+Then it will post onto the login api, along with the given email, password, and the config.
+Then USER_LOGIN_SUCCESS while saving the data to local storage.

+The catch errors will all pretty much be the same across the app.

+Back in store.js I create userInfoFromStorage to pull the users data from the local storage.
+And add userLogin to initialState.